UviDTE-FPSoC/Zynq7000-time-measurements/README.md

 Transfer rates between HPS and FPGA when HPS is the master are measured for different combinations of values of the following parameters:

 * OS or baremetal implementation:
-	* [Linaro](https://github.com/lcostas/Zynq7000-examples/tree/master/SD-operating-system/Linaro), a Ubuntu distribution, has been used.
+	* Application running in [Linaro](https://github.com/lcostas/Zynq7000-examples/tree/master/SD-operating-system/Linaro), an Ubuntu distribution.
 	* Baremetal application running in one of the ARM cores.
 * Master starting AXI bus transfers:
 	* CPU: one of the ARM cores controls data transfer.
 The program [code/Baremetal/PS-to-PL_CPU_GP1](https://github.com/lcostas/Zynq7000-time-measurements/tree/master/code/Baremetal/PS-to-PL_CPU_GP1) is used for baremetal and [code/Linaro_OS/PS-to-PL_CPU_GP1](https://github.com/lcostas/Zynq7000-time-measurements/tree/master/code/Linaro_OS/PS-to-PL_CPU_GP1) for Linaro OS.